Adriana-Bamberger/korihi/README.md

   Filter to these specific tests with `npm test -- TimelinePageShowsPosts`

+  **WARNING**: the tests expect your request to go to exactly `https://korihi.devacademy.life/api/v1/posts`, without an extra `/` at the end.
+The API in this case doesn't care but your tests will fail if you add the unwanted `/`.

 ## 2. Writing posts

 - [ ] write a post with Bruno/Thunderclient